dplochcoder/hkspoilerviewer/README.md

 Download the latest JAR file from [Releases](https://github.com/dplochcoder/hkspoilerviewer/releases), and store it anywhere on your device.
 You must have [Java](https://www.java.com/en/) installed to run it.

 The first time you run it, it will ask you to locate the `RawSpoiler.json` file on your computer with a file-open dialog.
-After this, it will always open that file by default; if the program is silently crashing and failing to open the json file, you may have selected a bad input.
-Delete the automatically created `HKSpoilerViewer.cfg` file and try again if this happens.
+After this, it will always open that file by default.
+If you want to select a different file, find the `HKSpoilerViewer.cfg` file in your AppData/Local/dplochcoder/HKSpoilerViewer directory (or OS-dependent equivalent) and delete it before re-opening the program.

 # Search Features